 - Practice stress management and relaxation techniques.
 For example, yoga, deep breathing and progressive muscle relaxation — tensing one muscle at a time, and then completely releasing the tension until every muscle in the body is relaxed — also may be helpful.

 - Get physically active.
 Aerobic activity may have a calming effect on your mood.

 - Get sufficient sleep.
 Get enough sleep so that you don't feel drowsy during the day.

-- Panic disorder.
-National Institute of Mental Health. http://www.nimh.nih.gov/health/publications/anxiety-disorders/panic-disorder.shtml.
-Accessed March 6, 2012.
+- Panic disorder: When fear overwhelms.
+National Institute of Mental Health. http://www.nimh.nih.gov/health/publications/panic-disorder-when-fear-overwhelms/index.shtml.
+Accessed April 20, 2015.